Milton station (MBTA): Railroad station

-The station originally opened in 1848 as Milton Mills, a station on the Dorchester and Milton Branch Railroad, a subsidiary of the Old Colony Railroad.
+The Dorchester and Milton Branch Railroad, a subsidiary of the Old Colony Railroad, opened on December 1, 1847.
+An intermediate station at Milton Mills opened within two years.
 The station was renamed Milton Lower Mills in 1871.
 The Shawmut Branch Railroad opened between Harrison Square and Milton Lower Mills on December 2, 1872, and most Mattapan–Boston service began using that line north of Milton Lower Mills.

 A new station building was constructed in 1884–85.
 On February 2, 1885, the station was renamed Milton at the request of residents, who considered the new name "more dignified".
 The building was destroyed on February 28, 1887, by a fire caused by a lamp explosion.
 The loss to the railroad was estimated at $20,000.
 A temporary station was in use until construction began on a new station on August 30.
 Some 30x80 feet in size, it was completed later in 1887.